OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 - a title,
 - metadata (service name, term type and modification date),
-- Paragraphs describing the changes,
+- paragraphs describing the changes,
-- Optional paragraphs providing context for the changes.
+- optional paragraphs providing context for the changes.

 Each item is explained in detail.